Complete Home Electrical Protection System Wiring Diagram

 Voltage Fluctuation: Some VMRs/VPDs can also give protection against voltage fluctuation also.

-Time Delay: VMRs/VPDs come with time delay features where we can set the time delay after how much time of fault occur the device will activate.
+Time Delay: VMRs/VPDs come with time delay features where we can set the time delay after how much time of fault occurs the device will activate.

 Recovery Delay: After tripping due to an overvoltage or undervoltage condition, the VMR/VPD may have a recovery delay feature to ensure the system stabilizes before re-energizing the circuit.